SteviCraft/bloomly-legal/privacy.md

 All your data is stored in two places, both controlled entirely by **YOU**:

 ### 1. On Your Device

-Your transactions, categories, savings goals, and preferences are stored locally on your iPhone, iPad, or Mac using Apple's SwiftData framework.
+Your transactions, categories, savings goals, and preferences are stored locally on your iPhone using Apple's SwiftData framework.
 This data never leaves your device unless you explicitly export it.

 ### 2. In Your Personal iCloud Account

 If you have iCloud enabled and signed in, your data is automatically and **end-to-end encrypted** by Apple, then synced across your Apple devices via Apple's CloudKit service.
 This is the same secure technology Apple uses for iCloud Photos and iCloud Drive.

 **Important:** This data lives in **YOUR** iCloud account — not ours.
 We have no access to it.
 Apple is the data processor; you are the data controller.

 To manage your iCloud sync:

 - Go to **iPhone Settings → Apple ID → iCloud → Apps Using iCloud → Bloomly**
 - Toggle on/off as you wish

+## Home Screen Widgets

+Bloomly includes Home Screen widgets in three sizes (Small, Medium, Large).
+The widget functionality:

+- Reads data **only** from the App Group container shared between the app and the widget extension
+- All data remains on your device — widgets do not transmit any information
+- Widget snapshots are stored as local JSON files in your device's protected sandbox
+- Tap actions open the main app via custom URL scheme (`bloomly://`)

+**Widgets do not transmit any data, access the network, or send analytics.**

 ## Third-Party Services We Use

 Bloomly uses a limited number of third-party services for essential functionality:

-### RevenueCat (Subscription Management)
+### RevenueCat (Purchase Management)

-We use RevenueCat to manage in-app purchases and subscriptions.
+We use RevenueCat to manage in-app purchases.
 RevenueCat receives:

 - An **anonymous user ID** (random string, not linked to your identity)
 - Your **purchase status** (e.g., "Lifetime Pro: active")
 - The **product purchased** (e.g., `bp_lifetime_1299`)